alonsocamaro/f5-openstack-image-prep/README.rst

 The above command patches the BIGIP_11.6.qcow2 image to be firstboot and injects a user-defined startup script before producing a patched image.
 The patched image will be created in $HOME/.f5-image-prep/tmp if no -o (output file) is specified.
 A minimal execution of the script might look like the following:

     sudo /bin/bash patch-image.sh -f BIG_11.6.qcow2

+TODO: Set "guiSetup": "disabled" only if everything goes well